nim-lang/Nim/doc/testament.md

   {.warning: "warning!!"} #[tt.Warning
            ^ warning!!
 [User] ]#

+The opening `#[tt.` marks the message line.
+The `^` marks the message column.

-This can be combined with `nimout` when `nimoutFull` is true (default).
-This allows testing for intended messages from other modules as well:
+Inline messages can be combined with `nimout` when `nimoutFull` is false (default).
+This allows testing for expected messages from other modules:

 .. code-block:: nim